chitoku-k/zsh-nvim-quit/README.md

 # Usage

-The snippet below shows an example that escapes terminal mode by <kbd>Esc</kbd> key.
+The snippet below shows an example that escapes from terminal mode by
+<kbd>Esc</kbd> key.

 ```zsh
 bindkey -a "^[" _zsh_nvim_quit